 If you’re considering a road trip around Iceland,

 please take me with you I’m going to try to persuade you into doing it in mid- to late May instead of any other time.
 Why?
 Because I think we picked the perfect time to go!
-We had such a great time seeing the country at this particular time of year and I’d like you to experience the same. :-)
+We had such a great time driving around and experiencing Iceland in May and I’d like you to experience the same. :-)

 Before we continue, I should probably let you know the kind of travellers we are.
 We are budget travellers for sure but we are not the backpacking or even the camping type.
 Our backs prefer not to carry anything heavy for prolonged amount of time and we like to lay our backs on a soft, warm bed at the end of the day.
 We’re getting old!
 We also enjoy a good amount of privacy during our travels.
 That said, on with the list!